 Professor and Chair of the Department of Oral and Maxillofacial Surgery, DMD, MS

-If you are a patient seeking care in our teaching clinic, please call (617) 636-6516 to schedule an appointment.
+If you are a patient seeking care in our teaching clinic, please request an appointment online or call (617) 636-6516 to schedule an appointment.
 All patients require an initial consultation, with a fee of $91 plus the cost of x-rays if needed.

 Oral surgery procedures are often complicated and may be billed through dental and/or medical insurance.
 Please call us to verify your insurance.
 All additional billing and insurance questions will be answered after the initial consultation.